oracle-livelabs/weblogic/migrate/spring-framework-petclinic-to-15.1.1/deploy/deploy.md

 ## Introduction

-On this lab, you will build and deploy the migrated Spring Framework Pet Clinic (Now on Spring Framework 6.2.x) application to WebLogic Server 15.1.1.
+In this lab, you will build and deploy the migrated Spring Framework Pet Clinic application (now on Spring Framework 6.2.x) to WebLogic Server 15.1.1.

 Estimated Workshop Time: ***5 minutes***